| EXECUTIVE SUMMARY

 equitable distribution of income and social stability.

-(f) Also assure assistance to LDC leaders in
+(f) Also assure assistance to LDC leaders in relating population policies and family planning

 programs to major sectors of development: health,